-PCGH Awarded Accreditation From the Joint Commission
+PCGH Awarded Accreditation from the Joint Commission for Laboratory Services

 Pointe Coupee General Hospital has earned The Joint Commission’s Gold Seal of Approval® for Laboratory Services Accreditation by demonstrating continuous compliance with its performance standards.
 The Gold Seal of Approval® is a symbol of quality that reflects an organization’s commitment to providing safe and effective patient care.

 Pointe Coupee General Hospital Laboratory underwent a rigorous, unannounced on-site survey from January 5 to January 6, 2016.
 During the review, a Joint Commission expert surveyor evaluated compliance with laboratory standards related to several areas, including document and process control, healthcare-associated conditions, risk reduction, and staff qualifications and competency.
 The surveyor also conducted on-site observations and interviews.